griefertroll101/Yaml-model-files-for-LMS/README.md

 # Issue regarding two models
-Qwen3.5-4B and GLM-4.5-Air are affected, still usable but just "duplicated".
+Qwen3.5-4B and GLM-4.5-Air are affected, still usable but just "duplicated" in the models tab and selecting tab in LMS.

 I believe it has to do with how the internal code treats something but I can't do anything about that.
 # Yaml Model Files For LMS